HomeBangladeshGovTechJapan mulling to make investment in Bangladesh smart city projects

 Ito Naoki said: “Japan is keen to work with Bangladesh on smart city development.
 We are contributing in many areas including infrastructure development in Bangladesh and Japan is now interested in developing smart cities.”

 Dhaka — Japan has shown interest in building smart cities in Bangladesh, said its ambassador to Dhaka Ito Naoki.
-The Japanese ambassador expressed interest in a bilateral meeting with State Minister for ICT Zunaid Ahmed Palak at the Information and Communication Technology (ICT) on Sunday.
+The ambassador expressed interest in a bilateral meeting with State Minister for ICT Zunaid Ahmed Palak at the Information and Communication Technology (ICT) on Sunday.

 Ito Naoki said: “Japan is keen to work with Bangladesh on smart city development.
 We are contributing in many areas including infrastructure development in Bangladesh and Japan is now interested in developing smart cities.”